SRH-Heidelberg-University/Evaluation/README.md

 and

-Run the `llama_with_ragas.py` file to evaluate mistral model's output
+Run the `llama_with_ragas.py` file to evaluate llama model's output